What you should consider when choosing your sunscreen.

 It's finally getting warmer, the sun is out and we are enjoying every ray of sunshine.
 So that this joy won’t get clouded by a nasty sunburn, sufficient sun protection should be an integral part of the daily skin care routine.
 This is the only way to optimally protect the skin from the damaging effects of the sun.
 This is where a jungle of technical term begins.
 That's why we have created a small guide for you by Susanne Kaufmann and added some special skin care tips.

-Sun rays.
 A good sunscreen should protect against harmful UVB and UVA rays.
 The UVB rays of the sun are responsible for the sunburn on our skin.
-The less noticeable UVA rays, however, secretly contribute to faster skin aging.
+The less noticeable UVA rays, however, secretly contribute to faster skin ageing.
 Pay attention to the packaging and corresponding seal or a product description which informs you of a protective filter for UVA and UVB rays.
 The ideal level of sun protection factor depends on your skin type, but should be between at least 20 (for body) and 30 (for face).
 Soft baby skin needs a SPF with UVA and UVB protection of at least 25.

-Filter.
 Basically, there are two filter categories in sun care: the chemical filter and the mineral filter.
 Chemical filters convert the sun's rays on the skin into heat, but for this they let the rays into the skin.
 Mineral filters are made of small particles of zinc or titanium dioxide that reflect the sun's rays away from our skin and prevent them being absorbed.

 Susanne Kaufmann sun protection products use a Xperse filter, which consists of zinc, and Elix IR, a special protection against infrared rays.
-Your body is protected by the Susanne Kaufmann Body Broad Spectrum Protection Sunscreen SPF25.
+Your body is protected by the Susanne Kaufmann Body Protection Sunscreen SPF 25.
 It also has a hybrid protection against UVA and UVB rays according to EU recommendation.
 The herbal active ingredients ectoin and pentavitin regenerate and repair damaged skin cells and protect against free radicals.
 It is suitable for all skin types, especially for sensitive skin and children's skin.
 Both sunscreens absorb quickly and are water resistant.

 Enjoy the sun outside!